RS1 Maps

 6. Display settings

-You can adjust some visual parameters of the map by clicking on the “Display Settings” button on the toothed wheel.
+You can adjust some visual parameters of each map by clicking on the gear button next to the map name.
+You can also change some general settings by pressing the gear button in the main menu.
 The settings you modify in this section are maintained even if you change maps or play an animation (animation performance may be affected).

 6.1.
 Hide controls